maxwellbrenner/UFCStats-Scraper/README.md

 # UFC Stats Scraper

-This project provides a powerful tool to scrape and collect detailed UFC event, fight, and fighter statistics from the [UFC Stats](http://www.ufcstats.com/) website.
-By accessing the site’s public data, the scraper extracts information about completed events, including event metadata, individual fight details, and specific fighter statistics for each bout.
+This project provides software to scrape detailed UFC event, fight, and fighter statistics from the [UFC Stats](http://www.ufcstats.com/) archive.
 It compiles this information into a well-structured CSV file, facilitating data analysis and access to historical UFC statistics.

 ## Table of Contents
 - [Project Functionality](#project-functionality)